 How do I sign up?

 You can sign up via WINGSPAN.
-Follow the link to 'Bank Information' and enter your routing and account numbers from the bottom of your check.
+Click the 'Personal Information' tab, then follow the link to 'Direct Deposit Setup' and enter your routing and account numbers from the bottom of your check.
 All funds must be deposited in one personal checking account in your name.